Det här är en gammal arkiverad spelning

 Throughout the years, Marcello played in various bands such as Stetson Cody Group, Norbom Hilke and Noice, before he formed Easy Action in 1983.
 They released two albums, Easy Action and That Makes One, before Marcello left the band in November 1986 to join Europe, replacing their original guitarist John Norum.
 Marcello had previously collaborated with Europe vocalist Joey Tempest on the single "Give A Helpin' Hand" for the charity project Swedish...

 Jessica Andersson (born 27 October 1973 in Västergötland) is a Swedish singer.
 She participated in the television show Fame Factory in 2002 and later formed the group Fame with the show's winner Magnus Bäcklund.
 Fame won Melodifestivalen 2003 and represented Sweden in the Eurovision Song Contest with Give me your love.
 They finished in fifth place.
 In 2004, Fame finished sixth in Melodifestivalen with Vindarna vänder oss.
-Jessica Andersson participated in Melodifestivalen as a solo artist in 2006 and 2007; neither Kalla nätter nor Kom reached the final.
+Jessica Andersson went on to participate in Melodifestivalen as a solo artist five times, in 2006, 2007, 2010, 2015 and 2018 with Kalla nätter, Kom, I Did It For Love, Can't Hurt Me Now and Party Voice respectively, reaching the final on the latter 3 occasions.
 Read more on Last.fm .
-User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.
+User-contributed text is available ...

 Peter Johansson (born August 22, 1977, in Norrköping, Sweden) is a Swedish singer, guitarist, dancer and musical artist.
 He was educated at School of musical theatre, Bjärnum and Ballet Academy, conservatory of musical theatre, Gothenburg, Sweden.